PER2: Interactions with CK1e

 PER2 has been shown to interact with a kinase called CK1e.
 CK1e phosphorylates PER2 in mammals.
 In Syrian hamster, a mutation called tau has been discovered in the CK1e, which increases phosphorylation of homologous PER2 leading to a faster degradation and a shortened period.
 Mutations in hPER2 can cause FASPS because of a lack of phosphorylation site in the mutated hPER2 protein.

 Interaction table

 Clinical significance

 A genetic test from a cheek swab can use PER2 expression levels to tell whether a person is an early morning person or a "night owl".

-Familial Advanced Sleep Phase
+Familial advanced sleep phase

 Familial advanced sleep phase (FASP) is characterized as a short period (e.g. 23.3 vs 24.3hr for population) in humans.
 A mutation in hPER2 decreases its phosphorylation by CK1d, which causes the phenotype seen in some FASP.
 The primary cause of these FASP is a mutation that changes amino acid 662 from serine to glycine (S662G) in PER2.
 The S662G mutation makes PER2 mutant protein a stronger repressor than normal PER2, decreasing cellular PER2 levels and therefore causing this form of FASP.
 The mutation also seems to cause an increase in the turnover rate of PER2 in the nucleus.